Cray-HPE/docs-csm/operations/configuration_management/NCN_Worker_Image_Customization.md

       ncn-mw# kubectl drain --ignore-daemonsets=true --delete-local-data=true <node to be rebooted>
       ```

-   1. SSH to the node and wipe the disks:
+   1. SSH to the node and wipe the disks.

       ```console
       ncn-w# vgremove -f --select 'vg_name=~ceph*'